BlackyHawky/Clock/README.md

   * Unfortunately, this feature may not work on some devices despite the presence of the _“com.qualcomm.qti.poweroffalarm”_ system app.
 See the discussion [here](https://github.com/BlackyHawky/Clock/issues/88).
 * Support for [Reproducible Builds](https://reproducible-builds.org/).
 See the discussion [here](https://github.com/BlackyHawky/Clock/issues/140).

-## Common Issues
+## 🐞 Common Issues

 * Issues may occur on specific devices due to the limited number of devices to test the application.
 * Some devices running Android 14+ with HyperOS may have the _"Full screen notification"_ permission revoked.
 Possible solution [here](https://github.com/BlackyHawky/Clock/discussions/303#discussioncomment-13407709).
 * Some MIUI users may experience issues due to MIUI’s aggressive battery optimizations.
   * Please make sure that battery optimizations are disabled for the app before opening an issue.

-⚠ _<b>As I'm not an expert developer, some problems may unfortunately not be solved without help.</b>_ ⚠
+> ⚠ **Note:** As I'm not an expert developer, some problems may unfortunately not be solved without help.

-# Contributing ❤
+# 🤝 Contributing

-## Reporting Issues
+## 📢 Reporting Issues

 Whether you encountered a bug, or want to see a new feature in Clock, you can contribute to the project by opening a new issue [here](https://github.com/BlackyHawky/Clock/issues).
 Your help is always welcome!

 Before opening a new issue, be sure to check the following:
 - **Does the issue already exist?** Make sure a similar issue has not been reported by browsing [existing issues](https://github.com/BlackyHawky/Clock/issues).
 Please search open and closed issues.
 - **Is the issue still relevant?** Make sure your issue is not already fixed in the latest version of Clock.
+- **Is it a single topic?** If you want to suggest multiple things, open multiple issues.
 - **Did you use the issue template?** It is important to make life of our kind contributors easier by avoiding issues that miss key information to their resolution.

-  Note that issues that ignore part of the issue template will likely get treated with very low priority, as often they are needlessly hard to read or understand (e.g. huge screenshots, or addressing multiple topics).
+> **Note:** Issues that ignore part of the issue template will likely get treated with very low priority, as often they are needlessly hard to read or understand (e.g. huge screenshots, or addressing multiple topics).

-## Translation
+## 🌍 Translation

 ### _Thank you to everyone who contributes to the translation of the app._ 🙏